 A Answers (4)

-Alejandro Junger, MD, Cardiology, answeredDuring a nutritional cleanse, you are creating the ideal conditions for the body's cleansing and detox processes in a short period of time.
+Alejandro Junger, MD, Cardiology (Cardiovascular Disease), answeredDuring a nutritional cleanse, you are creating the ideal conditions for the body's cleansing and detox processes in a short period of time.
 In this video, cardiologist Alejandro Junger, MD, describes the purpose of a nutritional cleanse.

 Amy Jamieson-Petonic, Nutrition & Dietetics, answered on behalf of Academy of Nutrition and Dietetics